• Get Started

 Use Live Link™ to base your comparisons on real usage, not estimates.
 Your actual consumption pattern across twelve months shows you what you’ll really pay—not what providers advertise at convenient benchmarks.

 Avoid late-summer renewals.
 Think about contract timing.
-October is historically a good shopping month.
-A 12-month plan signed now positions your next renewal in October 2026.
-A 6-month plan puts you back in the market in April (also typically good).
-But a 9-month plan expires in July when rates often spike.
+Winter months are historically decent shopping months.
+A 12-month plan signed now positions your next renewal in Winter 2026.
+A 6-month plan puts you back in the market in June (typically not a good time to shop rates in Texas).
+A 9-month plan expires in September or October when rates are often at their lowest.

 Texas Electricity Rates Chart